FaisalAhmed21/Movie-Recommendation-System/README.md

 ## Dataset

-The dataset is attached to the Releases section of this repository.
+The dataset is attached in the repository.
 Ensure the dataset is downloaded and placed in the correct directory as expected by the notebook.

 ## Installation